Agilent Technologies

 Acquisition in 2012

-Aurora SFC Systems, Inc. specializes in the development and manufacturing of supercritical fluid chromatography (SFC) products designed for normal phase separation in laboratory settings.
-The company offers a range of instruments, including the Agilent 1260 Infinity Analytical SFC system, which features a modular design that integrates the Agilent 1260 Analytical SFC LC and the Aurora SFC Fusion A5 Evolution for efficient pre- and post-conditioning of carbon dioxide.
-Aurora SFC Systems provides a cost-effective alternative to traditional high-performance liquid chromatography (HPLC), catering to the needs of laboratory chemists both in the United States and internationally.
+Aurora SFC Systems, Inc. specializes in the development and manufacturing of supercritical fluid chromatography (SFC) products designed for laboratory environments.
+The company is recognized for offering innovative solutions, including the Agilent 1260 Infinity Analytical SFC system, which is a modular setup that integrates the Agilent 1260 Analytical SFC LC and the Aurora SFC Fusion A5 Evolution for the effective pre- and post-conditioning of carbon dioxide.
+By leveraging supercritical fluid chromatography technology, Aurora SFC Systems provides laboratory chemists with a cost-effective alternative to traditional high-performance liquid chromatography (HPLC) methods.
+The company's products are utilized both domestically in the United States and internationally, serving a diverse range of scientific applications.

 Dako Denmark